Władysławowo: History

+Early history

-In 1634 engineer Fryderyk Getkant designed a fort called Władysławowo located on the Hel Peninsula, several km east of today's town of Władysławowo.
+In 1634 engineer Fryderyk Getkant designed a fort called Władysławowo located on the Hel Peninsula, several kilometers east of today's town of Władysławowo.
 It was officially recorded as a fort a year later.

 It was successfully built as a new town as a Polish fishing port in 1930s during the Polish Second Republic, with fishing a key part of the Polish economy at the time.
 Construction began in March 1936, and the new town was officially inaugurated on the 3 May 1938.

+World War II

+Fights to liberate the Hel Peninsula started on October 9, 1939.
+On that day, Nazi forces took Puck, and were ready to take Swarzewo. a On October 10, 1939, Nazi German forces attacked then-known-as Wielka Wieś.
+However, the Polish forces won, making the German forces withdraw from Wielka Wieś.
+The village was held by Polish forces for about 2 weeks, after then being occupied.
+A mural was dedicated to this exact battle in Władysławowo.

+Post-war

 It was named after King Władysław IV Vasa, who initiated the construction of the Polish Navy.

 After growing and incorporating several of the surrounding villages and settlements into its boundaries since then the town officially received town rights on 30 June 1963.
 It continued to expand through with several more villages becoming its neighbourhoods.

 Currently Władysławowo is a sea port and a popular seaside holiday destination.